Verrazzano-Narrows Bridge: Tentative names

-Although the "Verrazano" name was not finalized yet, The New York Times noted that the Staten Island Ferry boat carrying dignitaries to the bridge's August 1959, groundbreaking ceremony was named the "Verrazzano".
+Although the "Verrazano" name was not finalized yet, The New York Times noted that the Staten Island Ferry boat carrying dignitaries to the bridge's August 1959 groundbreaking ceremony was named the "Verrazzano".
 The Times further stated that Harriman and mayor Wagner had respectively proposed a "Verrazzano Bridge" and proclaimed a "Verrazzano Day".
 The Staten Island Chamber of Commerce opposed the Verrazzano name altogether, saying that the proper name of the bridge should be "Staten Island Bridge" because there was also a "Brooklyn Bridge", a "Manhattan Bridge", a "Queens Bridge", and a "Bronx Bridge".
 The Italian Historical Society was reportedly perplexed about the opposition to the "Verrazano" name.
 In response to the Staten Island Chamber of Commerce's opposition, the TBTA offered to add a hyphen between "Verrazano" and "Narrows".

 Official name with one "z"

 Rockefeller signed the "Verrazano" name into law in March 1960, which officially changed the name of the Narrows Bridge to "Verrazano-Narrows Bridge".
-The naming issue did not encounter any more controversy until 1963, after the assassination of President John F. Kennedy.
+The naming issue did not encounter further controversy until 1963, after the assassination of President John F. Kennedy.
 This prompted a series of suggestions to rename structures, monuments, and agencies across the United States after the late president.
 A petition to rename the Verrazano Bridge for Kennedy received thousands of signatures.
 In response, LaCorte contacted the president's brother, United States Attorney General Robert F. Kennedy, who told LaCorte that he would assure that the bridge would keep the "Verrazano" name.
 Ultimately, the Verrazano-Narrows Bridge kept its name, while Idlewild Airport in Queens was renamed after Kennedy.

 In part due to discrimination against Italian-Americans, the bridge's official name was widely ignored by local news outlets at the time of the dedication.
 Some radio announcers and newspapers omitted any reference to Verrazzano, referring to the bridge as the Narrows Bridge, or the Brooklyn–Staten Island Bridge.
 The society continued its lobbying efforts to promote the name in the following years until the name became firmly established.
 Another ethnic slur for the bridge was its nickname as the "Guinea Gangplank", referring to the Italian-Americans who subsequently moved from Brooklyn to Staten Island.
 The Italian Historical Society's published references to the bridge's name all contained two "z"s.